A Research Companion

 Chapter 12: A Comparison of the Japanese and South Korean Mindset: Similar but Different Management Approaches

-Yang-Im Lee Introduction It has been suggested that diversity management is a widely interpreted area of study and that there is a need to revisit existing issues and concerns (Lorbiecki and Jack, 2000: S18).
+12 A comparison of the Japanese and South Korean mindset: similar but different management approaches Yang-Im Lee Introduction It has been suggested that diversity management is a widely interpreted area of study and that there is a need to revisit existing issues and concerns (Lorbiecki and Jack, 2000: S18).
 It has also been suggested that there is a need to look more closely at functional diversity in teams (Bunderson and Sutcliffe, 2002) and to comprehend more fully aspects of organizational change (Capowski, 1996).
 This would indicate that the different approaches used need to be synthesized so that a greater theoretical understanding emerges (Harrison and Klein, 2007: 1200–201).
 What is important to note, is that research needs to be undertaken into diversity management that balances cross-national and intra-national diversity so that it is possible ‘to truly understand cross-cultural phenomena, and thus further improve the quality of cross-cultural research’ (Tung, 2008: 41).
 Research undertaken by Rowley et al. (2010) into the role of women in management in a Confucian culture, proved revealing as it highlighted gender inequality due to male dominance, which was rooted in societal expectations and cultural norms.
 The turnover of staff is another key issue that can in part be related to gender bias, and ultimately to a firm’s productivity (Robinson and Dechant, 1997: 23).
-The findings of such research would help those managing international business operations to devise relevant cross-cultural training programmes (Ellis and Sonnenfeld, 1994: 80), to harness the qualities of those involved in group work (Thomas and Ely, 1996) and to make sure that local management practices were developed (Newman...
+The findings of such research would help those managing international business operations to devise relevant cross-cultural training programmes (Ellis and Sonnenfeld, 1994: 80), to harness the qualities of those involved in group work...

 You are not authenticated to view the full text of this chapter or article.